CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Dataset Collection and Request Generation

 \subsection{Policy Collection}

-The policy collection process involves three steps: first scraping policies from public sources, then detecting and categorizing valid JSON policies, and finally normalizing and repairing formatting inconsistencies.
+The policy collection process involves three steps: first, scraping policies from public sources, then detecting and categorizing valid JSON policies, and finally normalizing and repairing formatting inconsistencies.
 To collect a sufficiently large dataset of IAM policies, we sourced user posts from \href{https://repost.aws/questions}{AWS re:Post}.
 In this community forum, AWS users share questions and answers regarding AWS services and products.
 We specifically targeted posts containing IAM policies that either failed to function as intended or required correction.
-In total we scraped over 9,968 IAM-related posts.
-We then performed policy detection and categorization.
-Each post body was scanned for JSON objects resembling IAM policies.
-Detection required identifying bracketed structures containing keys such as Effect, Action, or Statement.
-All collected policies were then tested for syntactic correctness using Quacky~\cite{eiers2022quacky}, a quantitative policy analyzer.
-Quacky revealed that many of the policies exhibited structural errors or formatting inconsistencies.
-To correct these issues, we implemented a naive syntactic repair tool to ensure we had a corpus of policies which adhered to standard IAM policy conventions.
-In total, we collected 282 faulty policies (syntactically correct but needing to be repaired) and 45 repaired policies (policies that were community-accepted as repairing the original broken policy).
-We summarize the statistics of our dataset in Table \ref{tab:dataset-stats}.
+We scraped 9,968 IAM-related posts and scanned each for JSON structures containing IAM policy keys such as Effect, Action, or Statement.
+We validated all collected policies using Quacky\cite{eiers2022quacky}, a quantitative policy analyzer, which revealed widespread structural errors and formatting inconsistencies.
+After applying a naive syntactic repair tool to enforce standard IAM conventions, we obtained 282 faulty policies (syntactically valid but semantically broken) and 45 corresponding community-accepted repairs.
+Table~\ref{tab:dataset-stats} summarizes our dataset.